Introduction to Bacon & the Art of Living

-Her grandfather on her mother’s side was the British High Commissioner to Zambia and my parents were delighted with our relationship.
+Her grandfather on her mother’s side was the British High Commissioner to Zambia and very English.
+My parents were delighted with our relationship.
 Not on account of the position of her grandfather but because they thought I would never find a wife!

 My friend, David (Dawie) de Villiers-Graaff had a different focus.
-He told me many times that he will marry as soon as he made his millions.
+He told me many times whenever I brought the subject of marriage up that he will marry as soon as he made his millions.
 I thought about those words often over the years and wonder who was a millionaire at 25.
-Him with millions in the bank or me with my two kids.
+Him with millions in the bank or me with my family with two kids.
 Then again, he created a wealth that will last many generations and engineered advantages for his children and successive generations.
 Looking back on my life, having children early is still a choice I would make 100 times over.

 Very soon after our marriage, I was back on the road, hauling mainly food and building materials between the Cape and Johannesburg.
 Even when Julie was pregnant with our two children, Tristan and Lauren, I did not stay home very long, always being driven by a strange mix of a somewhat misplaced quest for adventure and a drive to care for my young family.
 When I was home we were happy together but being away from home had its toll on our relationship.

 On one of my trips in 1890, I was crossing Vijoensdrift.
 It is a few hours ride outside Potchefstroom and one of the best places to cross the Vaal River on your way to Johannesburg.